matyasalfoldi/py2to3/README.md

 # py2to3
-A simple python 2 to 3 converter https://docs.python.org/3/library/2to3.html influenced me on creating it
+A simple python 2 to 3 converter
+https://docs.python.org/3/library/2to3.html influenced me on creating it
+pyyaml https://pyyaml.org/wiki/PyYAMLDocumentation is required for it to run